ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 : n/a

 Optional parameters:
-: `cmwc_t` (CMW collection type in string format.
+: `cmwc_t` (Collection CMW type in string format.
 OIDs must use the dotted-decimal notation.
 The parameter value is case-insensitive.
-It MUST NOT be used for CMW that are not collections.)
+It must not be used for CMW that are not Collections.)

 Encoding considerations:
 : binary (CBOR)